Parked Photography

 What is Parked Photography?

-Parked Photography is a car photography genre that captures the soul of a car in its natural habitat: parked, waiting, stored, forgotten, honored, remembered, or abandoned.
+Parked Photography is a photography genre that captures the soul of a car in its natural habitat: parked, waiting, stored, forgotten, honored, remembered, or abandoned.

 Parked Photography is a genre in the same way that street photography is a genre.